Model Theory of Generic Vector Space Endomorphisms II: Definable Sets

-Without loss, every $\psi_{j,\theta}(\ux; \uz; \uy\uw)$ is consistent with $\uy \in \VV$.
+After discarding inconsistent disjuncts, we may assume that every $\psi_{k,\theta}(\ux; \uz; \uy\uw)$ is consistent with $\uy \in \VV$.
 It suffices to show that Theorem \ref{theorem_big_fml_preceise} holds for every disjunct in the formula above.
-For this, fix some $j \in \set{1, \dots, N}$ and distinguish between the cases (i) and (ii):
+For this, fix some $k \in \set{1, \dots, m}$ and distinguish between cases (i) and (ii).